Onifai

-Onifai (Oniai) is a comune (municipality) in the Province of Nuoro in the Italian region of Sardinia, located about 200 km north of Cagliari, about 40 km east of Nuoro and just 5 km inland from the gulf of Orosei.
+Onifai (Oniai) is a village and comune (municipality) in the Province of Nuoro in the autonomous island region of Sardinia in Italy, located about 200 km north of Cagliari, about 40 km east of Nuoro and just 5 km inland from the gulf of Orosei.
+It has 728 inhabitants.

 The economy is based on agriculture and shepherding.
 Onifai is well known for its pecorino cheese (most production is exported to the European continent, United States and Canada) and vernaccia wine made with Cannonau grapes.
-As of 31 December 2004, it had a population of 765 and an area of 43.0 km2.

-Onifai borders the following municipalities: Galtellì, Irgoli, Orosei, Siniscola.
+Onifai borders the municipalities of Galtellì, Irgoli, Orosei, and Siniscola.

+Demographics

+As of 2026, the population is 728, of which 46.8% are male, and 53.2% are female.
+Minors make up 13.3% of the population, and seniors make up 29.7%.

+Immigration

+As of 2025, immigrants make up 7.9% of the population.
+The 5 largest foreign countries of birth are Pakistan, Romania, Switzerland, Morocco, and France.